 In 2018 the legislature adopted a diversion for Mental Health.
 This diversion applies for felonies and misdemeanors as long as defendant qualifies under the statute.

 Many psychological and psychiatric conditions are covered.
 The statute does not prevent diversion for DUIs, however, the Court of Appeals in October of this year in Tellez v.
 Superior Court (56 Cal.
 App.
 5th 439) disallowed the use of PC 1001.36 mental health diversion for DUI cases.
 The court reasoning is based on the California Vehicle Code section 23640, a 1999 code section that specifically excludes DUI and DUI with injury from any diversion.
 The court in Tellez looked at the legislative history and decided that if the legislature wanted to include DUI in mental health diversion, they would do so explicitly (just like they did with the military diversion under Penal Code section 1001.80).

-For any specific questions or eligibility please call our office at (323) 464-6424 to talk to Criminal Defense and a DUI attorney directly.
+For any specific questions or eligibility please call our office at (323) 464-6424 to talk to Criminal Defense and Los Angeles DUI attorney directly.